-11.2 How many Media Pipelines do I need for my Application?
+11.2.2 Know how many Media Pipelines do I need for my Application?

-A Pipeline is a top-level container that handles every resource that should be able to achieve any kind of interaction with each other.
-Media Elements can only communicate when they are part of the same Pipeline.
-Different Pipelines in the server are independent, so they do not share audio, video, data or events.
+Media Elements can only communicate with each other when they are part of the same pipeline.
+Different MediaPipelines in the server are independent do not share audio, video, data or events.